RGB colour model

-Using images for printing products, it is best practice using the CMYK colour mode.
+When we use images for printing products, it is best practice to use the CMYK colour mode.
 This is made up of printing inks Cyan, Magenta, Yellow and Black (Black taking the K for ‘Key’ colour).
 Leaving artwork as RGB runs the risk of any bright colours being dulled down when converting at the pre-press stage.
 Therefore, if you convert the artwork to CMYK beforehand you have better control and a visual of what you are getting on the final printed material.

-With the technical stuff out of the way, how do you convert an RGB PDF into a CMYK PDF?
+With the technical stuff out of the way, how do you convert an PDF RGB to CMYK?
 This can be done in Acrobat Pro itself.

 Firstly, open the PDF in Acrobat

 Secondly, choose Tools > Print Production > Convert Colours